Dharanish-AM/code-tracer-cli/README.md

-# 🛠️ Code Trace CLI – The Ultimate Code Analysis Tool 🚀
+# 🛠️ Code Tracerr CLI – The Ultimate Code Analysis Tool 🚀

-Code Trace CLI is a powerful command-line tool that provides a deep analysis of your JavaScript/TypeScript codebase.
+Code Tracer CLI is a powerful command-line tool that provides a deep analysis of your JavaScript/TypeScript codebase.
 It helps you identify bottlenecks, optimize performance, and improve maintainability with an instant report! 📊